melfm/notes/docs/machine_learning/probability.md

 - The probability that X takes on a specific value
 	- $P(X = x_i)$ or $p(x_i)$

-### Continuous Random Variable
+### Probability Densities
-- Associated with a real value
+- Probabilities w.r.t. continuous variables.
 - X takes on a value in a continuum
 - Probability density function, $p(x)$
 - Evaluated over finite intervals of the continuum
 	- $p(x \in (a,b)) = \int_a^b p(x)dx$

 ## Probability Distributions
 - Description of how likely a random variable or set of random